 - Sage HR: Automate your HR process and gain meaningful insights with this complete HR solution.

 - Picked: A talent acquisition platform best for HR teams.
-Using behavioural science, augmented intelligence & talent assessments, it helps companies build the workforce of the future.
+Using behavioural science, augmented intelligence & talent assessments, helps companies build the workforce of the future.

 Just remember, these HR tools are only as good as the data you collect and track.
 We encourage you to review your processes and find the best ways to measure success through analytics – it all starts with small incremental changes that can have a huge impact.